 @Practice Project Alums

 Xueying Ji Prawat was a postdoctoral fellow in the School of Education at the University of Michigan from 2016 to 2018.
-Her research interests focus on teaching and learning to teach, and connecting math and the real world.
+Her research focuses on teaching and learning to teach, and connecting math and the real world.
 In addition to the @Practice project, Xueying worked on the Organizing to Learn Practice (O2LP) Project at the University of Michigan and has been involved in research projects on teacher education at Michigan State University, UCLA, and ETS.
 She also taught elementary mathematics methods and mentored secondary mathematics interns at Michigan State University.
 Prior to graduate school, she was a middle school math teacher in Shanghai, China.
 She received a Ph.D. in Curriculum, Instruction, and Teacher Education from Michigan State University; her M.A. in Education, specializing in mathematics education; and a B.S. in Mathematics from the East China Normal University in Shanghai, China.